iappx/entity-repo/README.md

 # Entity Repo

-The project allows you to create entity repositories to simplify working with external data.
+The library allows you to abstract the data source at the expense of repositories and use context as the single point of access to a set of entities.

 ## Description

-The library allows you to abstract the data source at the expense of repositories and use context as the single point of access to a set of entities.

 The set of entities supports CRUD operations - create, read, update, delete.
 In addition, all classes are extensible and allow to add necessary additional functionality.